Nepali Spell Checker Documentation

 Reasons you might not see suggestions

-A list of the most common misspelled terms and their correct forms powers this feature.
+A list of the most common misspelled words and their correct forms powers this feature.
 While analyzing a term, Nepali Spell Checker looks at the list and if the term matches an entry in the list, it automatically replaces the term with the corresponding correct form of the matched entry.
 At times, there may be situations where a misspelled term could match multiple entries from the list.
 In such a case, the spell checker presents the user with all correct suggestions.
-The list is regularly updated to ensure that new common misspelled terms and their correct forms are added on a continual basis.
+The list is regularly updated to ensure that new common misspelled words and their correct forms are added on a continual basis.

 Benefits of using the app